 Oh, and as with all the ebook readers that are made solely for the purpose of reading e-books, this one also has no color, it’s all gray scale.

 As mentioned in my earlier review of the Amazon Kindle 2, it costs $359, and it holds up to 1500 ebooks.
 It is also lightweight at 10.2 ounces, and 1/3 of an inch thick.
 The Kindle 2 also boasts a longer battery life; they say you can read for days without needing to recharge it.

 The downsides are that you cannot change the battery (so when it dies, it dies), and you cannot add extra memory to the Kindle 2.

 If you like the idea of the Kindle then I suggest trying purchasing a used Kindle 1, because you can add memory and you can swap out the battery — both of which make the Kindle 1 a better choice than the Kindle 2, in my opinion.

-In addition, you can get a used Kindle 1 on e-Bay for about $270 — which is still a little pricey, but it beats the $359 price tag on the Kindle 2 any day!
+In addition, you can get a used Kindle 1 on e-Bay that beats the price tag on the Kindle 2.

 Those are some of the most popular options available to those looking for an e-book reader today.

 Personally, I don’t think I could bring myself to buy a device that was solely for reading e-books only, particularly given the cost of most of these devices.
 I’m happier with something that is multi-function such as the Nokia N800 Internet Tablet, or a Pocket PC.

 - Will Kindle Be Gone In 2 Years?